Kong/kubernetes-ingress-controller/docs/guides/getting-started.md

         -no body in request-
 ```

-The `my-request-id` can be seen in the request received by echo-server
+The `my-request-id` can be seen in the request received by echo-server.
 It is injected by Kong as the request matches one
 of the Ingress rules defined in `demo-example-com` resource.

 ## Using plugins on Services

-Kong Ingress allows plugins to be executed on a service level, meaning,
+Kong Ingress allows plugins to be executed on a service level, meaning
 Kong will execute a plugin whenever a request is sent to a specific k8s service,
 no matter which Ingress path it came from.